matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 }
 ```

-We will not explain the details of the process of deploying smart contracts on zkSync.
+The details of the process of deploying smart contracts on zkSync will not be explained in this tutorial.
 If you are new to it, check out the [hello world](./hello-world.md) tutorial or the documentation for the [hardhat plugins](../../api/hardhat/getting-started.md) for zkSync.

 1. Set up the project and install the dependencies